wind-whispered/NumOptimizationkit/README.md

-# CvxoptKit
+# Convex-Optimization

-CvxOptKit is a Wolfram Mathematica package that is developed for Convex Optimization
+Cvxma is a Wolfram Mathematica package developed for Convex Optimization